 The city of Melaka has been known as a popular city of attractions and tourist destinations, mostly because of the many interesting landmarks and popular spots.
-Also known as Malacca City or city of Malaka, this place has the unique combination of the past and the modern future.
-If you are into the history so much, this would be a perfect place to explore although you can also find other interesting features and places.
+Also known as Malacca City or City of Malaka, this place has a unique combination of the past and the modern future.
+If you are into history, this would be a perfect place to explore, although you can also find other interesting features and places.

 Tourist Destinations in Melaka

 There are some places that are great for family exploration.
-But in the event that you are travelling alone, no need to worry because there are tons of spots to visit.
+But in the event that you are traveling alone, no need to worry because there are tons of spots to visit.

 This is basically a replica of a Malaysian home but with its own twist.
 Everything is placed upside down, which offers something different and unique.
 If your exploration is always ‘normal’, you may want to visit this place and experience something different for a change.
 The house looks normal, divided into 5 different areas: the kitchen, kids’ room, living room, bathroom, and the master bedroom.
 But if you can manage the right angle of photography, you can come up with something different and definitely memorable.
 The price if RM15 for adults and RM10 for kids.
 But if you are a non-Malaysian visitor, you will have to pay RM20 for adults and RM16 for kids.